Dimmanzo/employed/README.md

 - **Closed Jobs**: Jobs that are closed are no longer open for applications, ensuring employers stop receiving applications when needed.
 - **User Profile**: Implemented a user profile page where job seekers and employers can update their personal information (full name, email, phone, address, bio).
 - **Prefill Application Form**: Job seekers can prefill the application form with their profile details to streamline the application process.
+- **CV and Cover Letter Upload**: Job seekers can now upload their CVs and cover letters directly when applying for jobs.
+Only PDF and DOCX file types are accepted.
+- **Email Verification**: Implemented email verification during registration to ensure valid email addresses.
+Users receive an activation email and must confirm their email to activate their account.

 ### Features to be Added
 - **Notifications**: Implement notifications for employers when job applications are received and for job seekers when application status changes.
 - **Job Alerts**: Allow job seekers to set alerts for new job postings that match their search criteria.
 - **Employer Analytics**: Provide employers with analytics and insights about job postings (e.g., number of applications, views, etc.).
 - **Favorite Jobs**: Allow job seekers to save jobs they’re interested in and revisit them later.
-- **Email Verification**: Implement email verification during registration to ensure valid email addresses.
 - **Profile Page Improvements**: Add the option for users to upload a profile picture, enhancing personalization and user experience.
-- **CV and Cover Letter Upload**: Users will have the option to upload their CV or cover letter directly when applying for jobs.

 ---

 ## Known Issues
 - Users currently cannot edit their applications once submitted; this feature is planned for future updates.
 - Job seekers do not receive immediate notifications when a job application status changes; notifications will be implemented in future releases.
+- When attempting to log in with a non-activated account, an incorrect error message is shown, indicating wrong inputs instead of notifying the user that the account needs to be activated.
 - All known issues will be monitored as the project progresses to ensure timely updates and enhancements.

 ---